4wayhandshake/4wayhandshake.github.io/content/walkthrough/sau.md

 find / -name "server.py" 2>dev/null
 ```

-Oh! it's in `/opt/maltrail` :scream: This is the directory I was dropped into from the initial reverse shell!
+Oh! it's in `/opt/maltrail` 😱 This is the directory I was dropped into from the initial reverse shell!
 Now I feel foolish.

 It looks like `server.py` mentions a config file: